Black And Orange Birds: 16 Species in North America

 Orchard Oriole

-This one is easy to see in suburban and urban areas throughout North America.
+Orchard orioles are easy to see in suburban and urban areas throughout North America.
 You might also find it in woodlands and mangrove forests in the eastern states.
-The Orchard oriole loves tall trees, where it can fly unobstructed.
+The orchard oriole loves tall trees, where they can fly around unobstructed.

-The male has a black head and back, and its underside has chestnut feathers that mimic a burnt orange color.
-The female has a greenish-yellow body and gray and white wings.
+Male orchard orioles have a black head and back, while its underside has chestnut feathers that in certain lights can look a burnt orange color.
+Females have a greenish-yellow body and gray and white wings.

 10. Eastern Towhee